 In this situation, it is particularly insightful to study also the behavior of the finite-size {\it annealed} free-energy density, defined as

 and compare it with the finite-size quenched free-energy density~\eqref{eq:quenched-free-energy}.

 The basic idea is the following: In the high-temperature phase (\( \beta < \beta_\star \)), the sum~\eqref{eq:Zdprm} is dominated by the bulk of the probability distribution of the Boltzmann weights.
-As a result, the average and typical values of \( \mathcal{Z}_N \) exhibit the same asymptotic scaling with \( N \), and the free-energy is self-averaging, i.e., the annealed and quenched free-energy densities converge to the same value upon increasing the system size $N$.
-In contrast, in the low-temperature phase (\( \beta > \beta_\star \)), only a few disorder-dependent paths with particularly low energies \( E_\mathcal{P} \) dominate the sum in~\autoeqref{eq:Zdprm}.
+As a result, the average and typical values of \( \mathcal{Z}_N \) exhibit the same asymptotic scaling with \( N \), i.e. the partition function is self-averaging.
+Consequently, the annealed and quenched free-energy densities converge to the same value upon increasing the system size $N$.
+By contrast, in the low-temperature phase (\( \beta > \beta_\star \)), only a few disorder-dependent paths with particularly low energies \( E_\mathcal{P} \) dominate the sum in~\autoeqref{eq:Zdprm}.
 These rare, large Boltzmann weights induce strong sample-to-sample fluctuations, leading to a broad distribution \( P(\mathcal{Z}_N) \) characterized by power-law tails~\cite{derrida_polymers_1988}.
 When these tails are sufficiently heavy, the typical and average values of \( \mathcal{Z}_N \) exhibit different scaling with \( N \): the former is governed by the bulk of the distribution, while the latter is dominated by rare configurations with anomalously low energies.
-Consequently, the self-averaging property of the free-energy is lost.
+Consequently, the self-averaging property of the partition function is lost.
 In particular, the extreme outliers skew the average $\langle \mathcal{Z}_N \rangle$, causing the finite-$N$ annealed free-energy density to develop a maximum close to $\beta_\star$.
 Such maximum of the annealed free-energy curve is completely unphysical and purely a consequence of the biased finite sampling of anonymously large outliers of $\mathcal{Z}_N$.

 Yet, in models for which the analytical solution in the thermodynamic limit is unavailable (as is the case for the asymptotic typical value of \( \mathcal{T}_0 \) in the MBL problem), the behavior of the annealed free-energy provides a valuable practical tool to estimate the asymptotic critical behavior of the quenched free-energy in the low-temperature phase using finite-\( N \) numerical results.